nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_CUSTOMER_LIST.md

 ## Employee List

-Your job is to create an employee list components and have the names of the employees listed below the names of the customers.
+Your next job is to create an employee list components and have the names of the employees listed below the names of the customers.

 ![list of customers and employees](./images/honey-rae-customers-and-employees.png)

 Try it yourself, or with your teammates to discuss your strategy and practice vocabulary.
-If you get stuck, you can watch a bonus video that shows you how to do it.
+If you get stuck, you can watch a [bonus video](https://vimeo.com/568227654) that shows you how to do it.